JUNYOKAN!

 13 October 1942: The Naval Bombardment of Henderson Field, Guadalcanal:

-At 0133, BatDiv 3's KONGO and HARUNA bombard Henderson Field.
-They fire 918 14-in.
-Type 3 shells.
-More than 40 American aircraft are destroyed on the ground in the attack.
+After 0133, BatDiv 3's KONGO and HARUNA bombard Henderson Field.
 ISUZU provides cover with DesDivs 15 and 31 and fires on Marine batteries on Tulagi Island.
-Kurita's destroyer screen is attacked with torpedoes by four PT boats from Motor TB Squadron 3, but no hits are scored.
 At 0230, BatDiv 3 and DesRon 2 retire up the "Slot" at 29 knots.

 17-18 October 1942: